samuellleo/Mini-Terminal/README.md

 ## 🛠️Installation
 ### Manual instalation
-  - Ensure you have Python 3.10.5 or lattest versions installed.
+  - Ensure you have Python 3.10.5 or latest versions installed.
 ```bash
 python --version
 ```